tstout/cafebabe/README.md

 Clojure seems to excel at data manipulation.
 Transforming bytecode, on the surface, would appear to be a series of data transformations.
-This is an experiment regarding the application of functional techniques towards a more elegant, and simpler implementation of a byte code manipulation library.
+This is an experiment regarding the application of functional techniques towards a simpler implementation of a byte code manipulation library.

 ## Usage
 ...Nothing to see yet...